What are VW Transporter T5 problems?

 You can read more on the EGR repair process here on the VW T6 guide here

-To view the cost of a replacement EGR valve for your model of VW T5 have a look on Amazon below to give you a rough idea of budget.
+To view the cost of a replacement EGR valve for your model of VW T5 have a look on eBay below to give you a rough idea of budget.

 VW T5 Drive Shaft problems

 On medium to high mileage examples on the VW T5 it is fairly common for drive shaft failure.

 The main cause of this is water ingress around the seal of the offside shaft where it exits the gear box.
 The shaft is a “push fit” with no rubber seal.
 A relatively poor design that allows water and rust to build up and eventual failure of the shaft.

 Cost to replace drive shaft on a VW T5

 The parts for a new drive shaft can be quite dear and a full repair at a reputable garage is somewhere in the region of £500 to £600 but should only take 2 to 3 hours maximum.
 Most of the cost is for the parts itself.
 You can view prices for the parts on Amazon below.

 In terms of identifying the problem early, there is often a “clunk” on pull away when the clutch is lifted indicating some play.

 Other than this there isn’t much of a give away when driving the vehicle.
 If you are looking to buy a T5 it is worth asking if the job has been done on higher mileage examples.